continuumizm/cizm-website/posts/talkin-headz-the-documentary-that-put-metalheadz-in-focus.md

 ---
 layout: post
 title: "Talkin' Headz: The Documentary That Put Metalheadz in Focus"
-subtitle: Rare Sunday Sessions video is the lost Blue Note chapter of the DnB doc
+subtitle: Rare Sunday Sessions video is the lost Blue Note chapter of the drum & bass doc
-date: 2020-11-23T04:36:17.743Z
+date: 2020-11-23T05:38:04.524Z
 leadimage: /img/talkin-headz-metalheadz-documentary-promo-poster-1998-continuumizm-comp.jpeg
 lead: "<em>Talkin' Headz: The Metalheadz Documentary</em> is a film that captures an exciting time around 1997-1998 when drum & bass had established